 If tell IRS suspects foul play or any unusual large deduction claims, your return will be closely examined before you receive your IRS refund and the process will take longer than usual.

-You may not get an IRS return this year if:
+You may not get an IRS tax return this year if:

 You owe back taxes: